 Featured in Top Influential Legal Scholars Today

 Jonathan Turley is an American attorney, legal scholar, writer, commentator, and legal analyst in broadcast and print journalism.
-He is a professor at the George Washington University Law School, and has testified in United States Congressional proceedings about constitutional and statutory issues.
-He participated in numerous Federal House impeachment hearings and Senate removal trials including the impeachment of President Bill Clinton and the impeachment inquiry of President Donald Trump.Source: Wikipedia
+A professor at George Washington University Law School, he has testified in United States Congressional proceedings about constitutional and statutory issues.
+He participated in impeachment hearings and removal trials in Congress, including the impeachment of President Bill Clinton and both the first and second impeachments of President Donald Trump.Source: Wikipedia

-Private research university in New Orleans, Louisiana, United Statesview profile
+Private research university in New Orleans, Louisiana, United States